gcccheng/oogway/index.md

 `project`
 **Deploy Red Hat 9 to production infrastructure**

 Gang was responsible for deploying Red Hat 9 to the production environment, utilizing Ansible for automation.
-He has created customized version of Red Hat image template for VMWare environment, configured system settings, and integrated in Windows AD.
+He has created a customized version of the Red Hat image template for the VMWare environment, configured system settings, and integrated into Windows AD.

 `project`
-**Automate patching process for large-scale of Red Hat machines**
+**Automate patching process for large-scale Red Hat machines**

 Gang simplified and improved the existing patching procedure, utilizing Ansible and Satellite.
-His tasks included dividing existing machines into different environments, prioritizing machines based on criticality and designing Ansible workflow to automate the process of patching.
+His tasks included dividing existing machines into different environments, prioritizing machines based on criticality, and designing Ansible workflow to automate the process of patching.

 `project`
 **Deploy security application to infrastructure**

 Gang took full responsibility for deploying a cloud-based security application to the entire infrastructure.
-His tasks included troubleshooting installing errors and performance issues, customize security rules for each machine to ensure functionality, and communicating between various parties including application provider, license provider, network group, and security group.
+His tasks included troubleshooting installing errors and performance issues, customizing security rules for each machine to ensure functionality, and communicating between various parties including the application provider, license provider, network group, and security group.

 `2012-2022`